KostadinovShalon/VictorianElectionViolenceCrawl/README.md

 	`cd C:\Users\path\to\the\project\folder`

-1. Run the backend server script `start_backend_server.bat`
+1. In the anaconda prompt, run the backend server script `start_backend_server.bat`

 **Frontend**